Autumn flowers can keep your garden looking bright and cheery as the darker evenings draw in and the leaves start to fall from the trees.

 If you’ve decided to lay turf to reduce air pollution in and around your garden, there are some simple steps you can take to maximise the benefits in the months and years to come.

 We would always recommend preparing the ground well before laying turf – we even offer a professional Turf Laying Service to get it right every time – but there are also long-term air quality benefits to doing this.
+Get in touch with us if you want to arrange one!

 By preparing the ground, your turf can put down deep roots.
 This allows it to find water deeper into the earth in the future and encourages stronger growth, locking away even more CO2 in the form of physical hydrocarbons.